lkolbly/wows-replays/README.md

 Installing
 ==========

 This project is written in Rust, so first, [install Rust](https://www.rust-lang.org/learn/get-started).
-Then, clone this repo (or download the zipfile), cd into the root directory, and run:
+Then, clone this repo (or download the zipfile), cd into the root directory.
+You will need to place a folder `versions/` in the root directory, containing the `scripts/` output unpacked from the game data.
+For example, `versions/0.10.4/scripts/` should contain an `entities.xml` file.

+Then run:
 ```
 $ cargo build --release
 ```